heyayush/heyayush-v2/content/posts/2019-02-20-upgrading-ionic3-angular5-app.md

   With the release of ionic 4 and angular 7, we knew the time has come to finally migrate our ionic 3 angular 5 app to the latest versions.
 But there are so many breaking changes.
 So, what should be the migration strategy and what will be it's impact...
 category: Front-end
 tags:
-  - mobile web
+  - Mobile Web
-  - ionic
+  - Ionic
-  - angular
+  - Angular
-  - javascript
+  - Javascript
 ---

 #### Current framework versions